caiobarretobr/node-express/README.md

 ### PUT:
 -For edit the already posted users
 ### DELETE:
--Remove a user and all of his datas
+-Remove a user and all of its datas